CosmosContracts/juno/x/drip/spec/02_distribute_tokens.md

 Once an address is authorized, at any time it can use the `MsgDistributToken` message to distribute all the attached funds at the next block.

-From command line is as easy as running the follwing instruction
+From command line is as easy as running the following instruction

 ```
 junod tx drip distribute-tokens 100000tf/yourcontract/yourtoken